bugzilla/bugzilla/docs/en/rst/integrating/templates.rst

 Bugzilla uses a system of templates to define its user interface.
 The standard templates can be modified, replaced or overridden.
-You can also use template hooks in an :ref:`extension <extensions>` to add or modify the behaviour of templates using a stable interface.
+You can also use template hooks in an :ref:`extension <extensions>` to add or modify the behavior of templates using a stable interface.

 .. _template-directory: